 - Develop appropriate language skills for university studies by taking French courses at your proficiency level, if necessary

 - Acquire the level of knowledge necessary to succeed at university

 - Learn the tools and work methods necessary for university

 The duration varies depending on the number of qualifying courses and level of language proficiency required by your program.
 View examples of qualifying course programs: administration stream, arts stream, music stream, science stream and humanities stream.

 Because most courses offered at Université Laval are in French, you must have an adequate knowledge of the language to attend UL.
-After applying, non-francophone applicants must take the Test de français international (TFI) to assess their French proficiency level.
+After applying, non-francophone applicants must take the Test de connaissance du français (TCF) to assess their French proficiency level.

 Other French tests

-Although the TFI is the main proficiency test, DELF, TCF, and TEF test results from within the past two years may be accepted, provided they include a written comprehension section.
+Although the TCF is the main proficiency test, DELF, TFI, and TEF test results from within the past two years may be accepted, provided they include a written expression component.

 Communication of results

-Results from the TFI, or another language test, must be sent to UL before your arrival by the Educational Testing Service (ETS).
+Results from the TCF, or another language test, must be sent to UL before your arrival by the Educational Testing Service (ETS).